openpolis/django-eztaskmanager/docs/howtos/dev_publish_changes.rst

 .. code-block:: bash

-    bump
+    git commit -m "-- your changelog message --" bumpversion patch
     git push
     git push --tags

-Create a new release from a tag, manually specifying the previous release (for the changelog).
+Create a new release from a tag, on github.com, https://github.com/openpolis/django-eztaskmanager/releases.
+Manually specifying the previous release (for the changelog).
 Each new release builds and publishes to pypi.org using poetry.
 To update the documentation, just push to the repository. https://readthedocs.io is automatically synchronized with the GitHub repository.
 After a few minutes, the changes are collected by the site, which then builds and publishes the latest version.